Skip to main content

 Our Skills for Work curriculum broadly follows the National Curriculum and is adapted to suit the needs of each child, as appropriate.

 A focus on delivering a broad, engaging experiential (where students learn through experience and play) curriculum, with smaller, more achievable targets assessed throughout their school days.
 These targets, or learning intentions, follow a discrete marking system that follows the whole school policy, but is more relevant and impactful to students in this pathway.
-These learning intentions progress over time.
+These learning intentions progress over time and are designed bespoke for each learner and their achievements so the curriculum is never narrowed but developed around the students' differences.

 A life skills curriculum, mirroring the engagement model where subject specific curriculum is delivered to all the students.